Sofirn SC31 Pro Detective rechargeable LED pocket flashlight, 2,000 lumens, 240 ANSI metres. State of the art! Customer

 - a choice of beam tints – 6500K cool-white (looks brighter and will dazzle an attacker more effectively) or 5000K neutral-white (shows up colours better and won't reflect so much off mist and dust).
 There are no wrong answers here – both are brilliant!

 Of course all of the high-end features we've come to expect from Sofirn are here, including an IPX8 waterproof 6061-aluminium housing with HAIII anodising, toughened mineral-glass lens, battery-status indicator, reverse polarity protection, advanced temperature regulation, low-voltage cutoff and gold-plated springs – it's a gorgeous piece of engineering that's designed to work hard and forgive mistakes (as long as you don't override the safeguards!)

 On "turbo" the Detective delivers a fat beam over 240 ANSI metres (according to my light meter) which is about 80 real-world metres, or the width of a football field.
 At the sustainable "ceiling" level I measure 182 ANSI metres or 58 real world metres, which is an unbelievable performance from a pocket torch!

 This beam profile is ideal for outdoor activities like cycling, hiking, camping, fishing and boating, and perfect for checking your garden for uninvited visitors or lighting up your lounge during load-shedding.
 It makes the perfect backup to a full-sized torch like the T70 Hunter or SP70 Beast, and is the ideal gift for anyone in need of enlightenment.

-However the most remarkable thing of all is the price – after a 10% discount (if you pay by EFT-on-invoice) and before adding a battery this little powerhouse will cost you less than a grand, or just 49c a lumen!!
-To take advantage of this offer, just drop me a line...
+However the most remarkable thing of all is the price – after a 10% discount (if you pay by EFT-on-invoice) and before adding a battery this little powerhouse will cost you less than R1,100 or just 55c a lumen!!
+To take advantage of this offer or any of the upgrades just drop me a line...